Stan-Sizhe-Yang/Inferring-language-dispersal-patterns-with-velocity-field-estimation/README.md

    ![image](https://github.com/Stan-Sizhe-Yang/Inferring-language-dispersal-patterns-with-velocity-field-estimation/assets/46415427/6b36fb4e-bcd0-418d-a021-fb22ad7109d5)

 ### 3. Establish the velocity field within high-dimensional space
 * Estimate the prestige parameter in our dynamic model using Poisson process.
-The default value for the mutation rate of Poisson process is 1 (Figure 1d1).
+The default value for the parameter _lambda_ which denotes the mutation rate of Poisson process is 1 (Figure 1d1).
   ```
   prestige <- possion.prcess.func(data.03, lambda = 1)
   ```